 Is this project complete?

-Stories from an Aging Pandemic is a work-in-progress: some interviews are still being transcribed and edited, and we hope to travel to the next International AIDS Conference in Durban, South Africa, in 2016 to bring even more diversity to the portraits and stories that make up this collection.
+Stories from an Aging Pandemic is a work-in-progress: some interviews are still being transcribed and edited, and we look forward to sharing more of them in the weeks and months to come.
 We hope you’ll follow us on Facebook and Twitter and return to this site in the future to follow our progress.

 Have these interviews been edited?